-Not only was there real songwriting happening here, the sounds were organic and warm–neither the slick pop-metal of Def Leppard nor the gritty grunge of Nirvana.
-The metal bands that I gravitated to in high school seemed mainly to be about the coolest riffs, playing the shreddiest solos, finding the highest screamers, every song striving for some climactic awesomeness that makes you want to bang your head.
+Not only was there real songwriting happening here, the sounds were organic and warm—neither the slick pop-metal of Def Leppard nor the gritty grunge of Nirvana.
+The metal bands that I gravitated to in high school seemed mainly to be about the coolest riffs, playing the shreddiest solos, finding the highest screamers, every song striving for some climactic awesomeness that makes you want to mosh.
 On the other end of the spectrum were the emerging Pearl Jams and Nirvanas, great bands in their own right, whose music seemed to be chiefly expressing raw (and typically less than cheery) emotion, giving voice to the angst of high schoolers all over America.
 The songs represented a new generation’s personal zeitgeist, riding the wave of the shifting cultural tide so that in the end the song itself was secondary the Great Social Statement being made, whether explicitly or in the greater context of the band’s cultural influence.

 But then came Toad with their B-3s and accordions and mandolins, their short hair and poetry, their baritones and songcraft and utter lack of pretentiousness (indicated by an utter lack of eyeliner).
 It’s surprising now to think about how odd it was to see a band in the nineties actually being themselves.
 Now that I think about it, other than the simple joy of discovering a pleasing batch of songs and sounds, I was intrigued by the fact that Toad was less about self-expression (grunge) or musical indulgence (hair metal) and more about (dare I say it?) beauty.
 They seemed to want to write good songs, to come up with great parts to embellish those songs, to make something excellent rather than something cool-right-now.
 Of course, my 40-year-old self has the advantage of perspective and reflection.
 I never would have articulated it this way then.
-All I knew was that I had suddenly outgrown whatever music I was into before.
+All I knew was that, the moment I first heard Toad, I had suddenly outgrown whatever music I was into before.

 I would love to give you a play-by-play of the album Fear (1991), but I won’t.
-It features the song “All I Want,” which is perhaps their most recognizable song (next to “Walk On the Ocean”).
+It features the song “All I Want,” which is perhaps their most recognizable song (along with to “Walk On the Ocean”).
 I sat around with my roommates in college playing these songs over and over, sometimes on the street corners of downtown Orlando.
 Fear also features “Hold Her Down,” the subject matter and language of which is as dark as the title implies.
 Toad has worked to support a local rape crisis center in their hometown, and Glen had this to say about the song in an interview: